lordscales91/magic9/README.md

 Which features have been already implemented (regardless of GUI visibility)?
 ---
-* SD card preparation for each step (except for Decrypt9's MSET hax version).
+* SD card preparation for each step.
 * CRC Checksum to ensure the files have been correctly extracted/copied to the SD.
 * Automatic download of required resources.